adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, if I select from in the traits name field, OGL data auto-completes and the remaining fields pre-populate

-- [ ] As a player, if I select from in the proficiencies and languages name field, OGL data auto-completes and the remaining fields pre-populate
+- [x] As a player, if I select from in the proficiencies name field, OGL data auto-completes and the remaining fields pre-populate

 - [x] As a player, if I start typing in the features name field and class field, I can select suggested items in the dropdown